Police release father's 911 call reporting son missing

-CHICAGO (AP) — A father frantically hunted in his house, garage and the surrounding neighborhood in suburban Chicago, looking for his 5-year-old son who was not home when he returned after a doctor's appointment, according to a recording of a 911 call released Tuesday.
+CHICAGO (AP) — A father told police that he'd looked around his house, garage and the surrounding neighborhood in suburban Chicago, looking for his 5-year-old son who was not home when he returned after a doctor's appointment, according to a recording of a 911 call released Tuesday.

 In the 911 call last Thursday morning, Andrew Freund Sr. said his son, Andrew "AJ" Freund, was missing from his home in Crystal Lake